Oct/17/15 08:01 AM

 If you see a seal pup (or any marine mammal) with a tag and are able to get the number thru binoculars or with a telephoto lens at a distance, please forward the location information and photos to Seal Sitters.

 Sep/18/14 06:10 PM

 Rehab for newborn seal pups - and weaned pups - is a lengthy process, as indicated by Junebug’s two-month stay at PAWS.
-There is no evidence that a fattened up rehabbed pup has greater odds of survival than wild-weaned pups.
-Pups still face 50% mortality their first year and some would argue that a week-old rehabbed pup who has not been taught to forage in the wild faces even worse odds.
+There is no evidence that a fattened up rehab pup has greater odds of survival than wild-weaned ones.
+All pups face 50% mortality their first year and some would argue that a week-old rehabbed pup who has not been taught to forage in the wild faces even worse odds.

 Nov/25/13 10:51 AM